fazakbaribeni/to-do-list-app/README.md

 First of all clone the feature branch

-1- Copy .env.example into .env into your root direcrotry 1.1 - Add relavaent details as such as database name and app name e.g.
+1- Copy .env.example into .env into your root direcrotry 1.1 - Add relevant details as such as database name and app name e.g.
 #APP_URL=https://todo-app.test